-average responses to the item measuring confidence the agency will fulfill its mission.
+We see a similar but somewhat more muted pattern of results in Figure 4, which displays average responses to the item measuring confidence the agency will fulfill its mission.
 As the figure shows, emphasizing women again leads to higher assessments on average.
 Relative to conditions where equivalent information was provided in terms of percent men, statistically significant differences emerge once percentages exceed 50% women (the right half of the plot).
 These results show that emphasizing women not only increases confidence that government will be attentive to women's interests, but that it will be more competent in general.

-We stress that experiment features an extremely subtle manipulation, far less extreme than the emphasis placed on women by recent presidents when discussing diversity in government, which often involve coordinated press events, photo ops and carefully crafted speeches.
-It is therefore possible that this rhetorical approach has even larger effects in practice than in this controlled environment.
-We also note that these results closely mirror the results obtained from a pilot study, displayed in Appendix B.6.
+While our experiments demonstrate consistent support for our central prediction, these effect sizes are rather modest in magnitude.
+However, we stress that our experiment features an extremely subtle manipulation, far less extreme than the emphasis placed on women by recent presidents when discussing diversity in government, which often involve coordinated press events, photo ops and carefully crafted speeches.
+It is therefore possible that this rhetorical approach has even larger effects in practice than in this controlled environment.16

+$^{^{16}}$ We also note that these results closely mirror the results obtained from a pilot study, displayed in Appendix B.7.

 Figure 4: Equivalence Frame Experiment: Perception Agency Will Fulfill its Mission.
 The figure displays mean responses in the equivalence framing experiment (shapes are point estimates; bars are 95% confidence intervals).
 Respondents were told about an agency's mission and then given either no information on the agency's gender composition (control), told the agency was "X% men", or told the agency was "(100-X)% women", where X is a randomly drawn value from $\{20,30,40,50,60,70,80\}$.
 As the figure shows, presenting information on gender composition in terms of "% women" rather than "% men" leads to higher confidence that the agency will fulfill its mission, on average, despite the fact that the information is logically equivalent.

-6 Conclusion
+7 Conclusion

 Rhetoric on the importance of gender diversity is now commonplace in national political discourse.
 After centuries of nearly all male government, women have made rapid gains in assuming top federal posts, including the vice presidency, and presidents from both parties now extol the benefits of having women in positions in power.
-Despite this rhetoric, women remain severely underrepresented at all levels of the federal bureaucracy, and as our analysis shows, their advancement has been uneven, and slowed in part by Republican presidents who tend to appoint fewer women than their immediate Democratic predecessors.
-The glaring conflict between actions and words suggests the presence of cheap talk.
-In this paper, we provide new theory and evidence consistent with this concern.
+Despite this rhetoric, women remain severely underrepresented at multiple levels of the federal bureaucracy, and as our analysis shows, their advancement has been uneven, and slowed in part by Republican presidents who tend to appoint fewer women than their immediate Democratic predecessors.
+In a world where women remain underrepresented in positions of power, how to individuals respond to information emphasizing the presence of women, however few, in government posts?